downshift-js/downshift/README.md

 This is a component that controls user interactions and state for you so you can create autocomplete/dropdown/select/etc. components.
-It's based on ideas from the talk ["Compound Components"][compound-components-talk] which effectively gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.
+It's based on ideas from the video ["Compound Components"][compound-components-lecture] which effectively gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.